Turkey Wild Rice Soup

 - 3 cups cooked turkey cubed

-- 5 cups chicken broth- low or no salt
+- 5 cups chicken broth or turkey broth, low or no salt

-- 1 15 oz can unsweetened coconut milk
+- 1 cup whole milk or unsweetened coconut milk

 Instructions

-- In a large pot over medium heat, add the olive oil, garlic and onions.
-Cook for a few minutes or until the onions are translucent.
+- Take out a large soup pot and preheat over medium heat for 2-3 minutes.
+Add the olive oil, garlic, and onions.
+Cook for 3-4 minutes or until the onions are translucent.

-- Add the remaining ingredients, cover the pot and bring the pot to a boil.
+- Add the remaining ingredients except milk.
+Cover the pot and bring to a boil.

 - Once boiling, lower the heat to a simmer for 25-30 minutes or until the rice is cooked.